 Campaign signs, campaign literature, and other printed campaign materials shall clearly contain the words "Paid for by" followed by the name of the political candidate, political action committee, independent expenditure committee, or person who paid for the sign, mailing, literature, or other printed material.
-[A.C.A. §7-1-103(7), §7-6-228 (c)(1), and Act 1058 of 2019]
+[A.C.A. §7-1-103(7), §7-6-228 (c)(1)]